Police Officer

 Best Rated

-Asked by 2014 almost 11 years ago
+Asked by Jes over 11 years ago

-Asked by ali over 10 years ago
+Asked by Walter over 11 years ago

 What offense or violation would land someone only a 3 month sentence in prison maximum?
 One of my friends says he went to jail for 3 months but when we ask what he did, silence.
 I think he's lying.
 Help a gal win a bet here.
 Thanks. :-)

-Asked by Kali about 11 years ago
+Asked by Kali over 11 years ago

 Any misdemeanor offense can carry a penalty of three months.
 So, pretty much anything from driving with a suspended license to shoplifting to punching his wife.